chipweinberger/dart_melty_soundfont/README.md

 See the [Example App](/example/lib/main.dart) for a **flutter_pcm_sound** + **dart_melty_soundfont** example.

+## Isolates

+It is recommended to do your audio rendering in isolates.
+This will keep your UI fast & prevent audio stuttering.

 ## Features

 * No memory allocation in the rendering process.